Rakta Bandhan: Plot

 It is revealed that Chandan is alive.
-Trishul's gang finds Chandan in an unconscious condition and mistake him for Trishul.
+Trishul's gang finds Chandan in an unconscious condition and mistakes him for Trishul.
 Trishul had been the head of the gang.
 Chandan behaves very differently and they conclude that he has brain damage.
 Sardar wants to become the gang leader.
 He brings Dev, the priest of their village, to help him recover.
 Chandan identifies Dev and tries to convince him that he is Chandan, but Dev acts as if he doesn't know anything, Dev fears that if he tells the truth they will kill him.
 Dev returns to the village and tells Kallu that Trishul is pretending to be Chandan.
 Kallu kills Dev.
 The gang discovers that Chandan is not Trishul.
 Sardar tries to kill Chandan.
 Chandan realizes that he has a twin brother.
 One day their mother tells Trishul what happened when they were children.
 Trishul realizes that Chandan is his twin brother.
 Komabhayee tells Trishul that Sardar had planned to kill Chandan.
 Trishul goes to save his brother.
 Kallu follows and tries to kill him, but Trishul kills him.
 Komabhayee tells Chandan that his brother is still alive and Chandan figures out that Trishul is his twin.
-When Sardar tries to shoot Chandan ,Komabhayee comes between them and gets shot in the stomach.
+When Sardar tries to shoot Chandan, Komabhayee comes between them and gets shot in the stomach.
 She grabs a trident and stabs Sardar and kills him.
 Trishul arrives and the brothers hug each other.
 Trishul kills Komabhayee.

 For their sister's wedding, Trishul sends Chandan to the marriage hall to make everything ready.
 The police appear.
 Trishul tries to escape, but the police shoot him.
 He comes to the marriage hall.
 Chandan sees that Trishul is in critical condition.
 Trishul convinces him to go back to the wedding.
 Trishul surrenders to the police and they tell him to come with them but he asks to see his sister's face one last time.
 After seeing his sister's face Trishul feels satisfaction and dies before the police can take him away.